 In her free time, she enjoys walking her dogs, reading and learning about US and Church history, music, and leading Bible studies.

 Cassie’s journey with Project Transformation began in the summer of 2016, after her sophomore year of college.
-She grew up in Stephenville, Texas, and attended Tarleton State University where she earned a Bachelor of Arts with an emphasis in Music.
+She grew up in Stephenville, Texas, and attended Tarleton State University where she earned a Bachelor of Arts with an emphasis in Music, and has returned to Tarleton for a masters degree in Clinical Mental Health Counseling.
 After her first summer as an elementary intern at Pleasant Mound - Urban Park United Methodist Church, Cassie decided that she wanted to stay involved with Project Transformation for as long as possible.
 In 2018, she interned as the Program Quality Coach at PT Central Texas.
 During this summer, she applied to be a National Leadership Fellow with PT National, and has been enjoying her fellowship placement at PT Central Texas since August.
 God placed a need for service in Cassie’s heart from a young age, leading her to be a part of many different organizations that focus on service and spreading God’s grace throughout the community.

 Cassie lives in Benbrook, Texas with her husband, Chase, and two puppies, Eileen and Louie.
 She enjoys reading, writing, anything that involves music, spending time with family and friends, and napping.